 The pocket guide to Massachusetts evidence, MCLE, annual.

 Suppression matters under Massachusetts law, Lexis-Nexis, annual.

 Ch.
 1 The Origins and purposes of the exclusionary rule – Ch.
 2 Predicates to filing a motion to suppress : physical evidence, statements and identifications – Ch.
-3 A motions to suppress evidence : is the fourth amendment or is Article 14 implicated? – Ch.
+3 A motion to suppress evidence : is the fourth amendment or is Article 14 implicated? – Ch.
 4 Field encounters and the stop – Ch.
 5 Field encounters and the frisk – Ch.
 6 The law of arrest – Ch.
 7 The mechanics of issuing and returning a search warrant – Ch.
 8 The standard for issuing a search warrant – Ch.
 9 Types of warrants and warrant features – Ch.
 10 The probable cause determination – Ch.
 11 Consent searches – Ch.
 12 Searches incident to a lawful arrest – Ch.
 13 Plain view seizures – Ch.
 14 The exception for probable cause and exigent circumstances and the motor vehicle exception – Ch.
 15 Inventory searches/storage searches – Ch.
 16 Administrative searches – Ch.
 17 Special needs searches – Ch.
-18 Motions to suppress statements – Ch.
+18 Motions to suppress statements: the Fifth Amendment, the Sixth Amendment, Article 12, and "humane practice" – Ch.
 19 Motions to suppress identifications – Ch.
 20 The scope of suppression